Open-/Closed-loop Active Learning for Data-driven Predictive Control: Open-loop Active Learning for Data-driven Modeling

 Lemma \ref{lem:lambda_square} implies that the optimal choice of $\Lambda$ that enables an ASE when $n=n_h$ is $I_{n_h}$.
-Now, we are in a position to investigate the active learning strategy which actively design input signals.
-It is important to recall the dependence of $\hat{\mu}(H,\Lambda)$ on $\det(H)$.
-Consequently, a useful lemma that can be used in the computation of matrix determinants is introduced as follows. \begin{lemma} For a full rank matrix $A \in \mathbb{R}^{n \times n}$, the absolute value of the determinant of $A$ can be calculated by:
+We are in a position to investigate the {active learning strategy which designs} input signals.
+Recall that $\hat{\mu}(H,\Lambda)$ depends on $\left| \det(H) \right|$.
+A useful lemma that can be used to compute the absolute value of the matrix determinant is introduced as follows. \begin{lemma} For a full rank matrix ${D} \in \mathbb{R}^{n \times n}$, the absolute value of the determinant of ${D}$ can be calculated by